TCROWN10/CirclePay-Defi/README.md

 ## 💡 Solution

-SageFi introduces the world's first **Conversational Finance Platform** where users can:
+CirclePay-Defi introduces the world's first **Conversational Finance Platform** where users can:

 ### 🤖 Chat with AI for DeFi Operations
 - *"Show me the best yield farming opportunities across all chains"*